lukas2511/debian-installer/README.md

 Keeping those partitions separately allows for clean compatibility with weird UEFI implementations that write to the efi disk on boot (I think Dell does this? probably others as well).

+A script syncs the current grub installation to all efi and bios-grub partitions after every update.

 # Supported Filesystems

 - ZFS